-These financial statements have been prepared in accordance with the requirements of the Companies Act 1993, the Financial Reporting Act 1993 and the Order.
-The Bank's financial statements are for ANZ Bank New Zealand Limited as a separate entity and the Banking Group's financial statements are for the Bank's consolidated group, which includes subsidiaries and associates.
+These financial statements have been prepared in accordance with the requirements of the Financial Markets Conduct Act 2013 and the Order.
+The financial statements are for the Bank's consolidated group, which includes its subsidiaries and associates.

-These financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice.
-They comply with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS) and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities.
-The financial statements comply with International Financial Reporting Standards (IFRS).
+These financial statements comply with

+- New Zealand Generally Accepted Accounting Practice, as defined in the Financial Reporting Act 2013; - New Zealand equivalents to International Financial Reporting Standards (NZ IFRS) and other applicable Financial Reporting Standards, as appropriate for publicly accountable profit-oriented entities; and - International Financial Reporting Standards (IFRS).